Asbestos in the Military

 What to Do After Asbestos Exposure

-If you or a loved one served in the United States military and believe you have the symptoms of mesothelioma or some other asbestos-related disease, you may be entitled to benefits through the Department of Veterans Affairs (VA).
+If you or a loved one served in the United States military and believe you have the symptoms of mesothelioma or some other asbestos-related disease, you may be entitled to veteran benefits through the Department of Veterans Affairs (VA).
 In cases where you are not eligible for benefits (such as those who were dishonorably discharged), it is still possible to receive compensation through legal action.
-Receive a free case evaluation and discover your options.
+Contact our team of patient advocates for a free case evaluation and to discover your legal options.

 Sources